danielrherber/gpops-user-interp/README.md

 ```

 ### External Requirements
 This project requires the commercial software GPOPS-II.
 It can be obtained at [gpops2.com](http://www.gpops2.com/).
+The code has been tested with `MATLAB 2019a U1` and output structures from `GPOPS-II V2.4`.

 ---
 ### General Information